hg8496/rusty-buddy/README.md

 # Rusty Buddy

-Rusty Buddy is a command line tool that provides various utilities to assist in development, including chat support with a backend powered by OpenAI, a tool to generate commit messages from git diffs, and
+Rusty Buddy is a command line tool that provides various utilities to assist in development, including AI-powered interactions and file management.
-more.

 ## Features

-- **Chat Interface**: Engage in a conversation with an AI assistant, with the content of your project.
-Load or save chat sessions.
+- **Chat Interface**: Engage in a conversation with an AI assistant.
+Load or save chat sessions, and specify a directory to include in the chat context for more relevant interactions.

-- **Commit Message Generator**: Automatically generate commit messages from `git diff` summaries.
+- **Commit Message Generator**: Automatically generate commit messages from `git diff` summaries, ensuring clear and consistent commit history.

-- **Wish Fulfillment**: Collects files from a specified directory and creates a context for interactions with AI.
+- **Wish Fulfillment**: Collects files from a specified directory and creates a development context, helping integrate AI into software development workflows.
+Utilize tools for file and directory creation and modification.

+- **Icon Generation**: Generate icons based on user descriptions using OpenAI's DALL·E. Specify output sizes for tailored icon usage.

-- **Tool Integration**: Use custom tools (like showing diffs, creating files and directories) to enhance the AI's capabilities.
+- **Tool Integration**: Use custom tools (like showing diffs, creating files, and directories) to enhance the AI's capabilities and assist users in making swift development changes.

+- **Shell Completion**: Supports shell completion for convenient command-line interaction across different shells including Bash, Zsh, Fish, and PowerShell.

 ## Installation